kjirou/rpgmaterial/README.md

 rpgmaterial
 ===========

-This is a JavaScript library for making games like a JRPG.
+This is a JavaScript library for making games like a JRPG